Supervisors & Proposed Research Topics

 Detailed description: Intermarriages and Identity Formation is a multifaceted topic with implications spanning across various fields.
 It is a rich ground for academic inquiry that can lead to valuable insights about human relationships, society, and cultural evolution.
 As the world becomes more interconnected, the rate of intermarriages between individuals from different countries or ethnic backgrounds is likely to increase.
 This offers a timely opportunity to study the implications of such unions in a globalized world.

 Throughout history, intermarriages have often played pivotal roles in the formation of alliances, consolidation of power, or establishment of peace between different groups, tribes, or nations.
 Researching these marriages can provide a deeper understanding of historical events and geopolitical shifts.
 Intermarriages, by their very nature, involve the coming together of two different cultural or ethnic backgrounds.
 Studying these unions can offer insights into how different cultures intersect, adapt, and evolve over time, especially within the context of a marital relationship.
 The rate and acceptance of intermarriages can be a reflection of societal attitudes towards diversity, inclusion, and multiculturalism.
-Tracking and analyzing these patterns can offer insights into larger societal trends and changing norms.
+Tracking and analysing these patterns can offer insights into larger societal trends and changing norms.
 Intermarriages often lead to complex negotiations of identity, both for the couple and for their offspring.
 How do individuals navigate their dual or multiple heritages?
 How does society perceive them?
 How do children from such unions view their own identities?
 These questions are rich with potential for academic exploration.

 In many regions, laws and policies related to intermarriage have evolved over time.
 A PhD topic in this area can investigate the impact of such policies on individuals and communities, and how these policies might need further adaptation in the face of changing societal norms.